longod/InspectIt/README.md

 # Inspect It!
-This mod allows for a variety of objects can be inspected.
+This mod allow you to inspect a variety of objects.

 ![Inspect It!](InspectIt.gif)